+'''

-''' sfr = "name", "zone", address, size, base=radix, [, bitRange=range] [, bitShift="bitfield-size,mask[>>|<<]n,mask[>>|<<]n..." '''
+sfr = "name", "zone", address, size, base=radix, [, bitRange=range]

+'''

 name The name of the register.
-A period (.) in the name is used for separating the register name and the optional bit name. zone The memory zone of the register.
-The only available zone is Memory. address The address of the register. size The size in bytes of the register: 1, 2, 4, or 8.

-radix The radix used for displaying the numeric value of the register.
-Use 10 for decimal and 16 for hexadecimal. float and double are also available. range An optional bit range definition which can be a single bit number or a range of bits in the form i-j.
+A dot (.) in the name is used for separating the register name and the optional bit name. zone The memory zone of the register.
+The only available zone is Memory. address The address of the register. size The size in bytes of the register: 1, 2, or 4. radix The radix used for displaying the numeric value of the register.
+Use 10 for decimal and 16 for hexadecimal. float and double is also available. range An optional bit range definition which can be a single bit number or a range of bits in the form i-j.
 For example, 0-2.
-As an alternative, bitRange can be replaced with bitMask to specify the bit mask bitfield-size The resulting size of the constructed register or bitfield. mask The mask applied to the complete SFR to get the relevant bits. >>n Right shift n positions.
-If no shift is needed, the shift declaration can be omitted. < <n< td="">Left shift n positions.
-If no shift is needed, the shift declaration can be omitted.</n<> Left shift n positions.
-If no shift is needed, the shift declaration can be omitted.
+As an alternative, bitRange can be replaced with bitMask to specify the bit mask